smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### LockScreenManager (and default lock screen)

-The lockscreen manager maintains the base logic as the previous lockscreen manager, but also adds in key functionality that was missing previously.
+The lockscreen manager maintains the same base logic as the previous lockscreen manager, but also adds in key functionality that was missing previously.
 New items include a default lockscreen (layout and activity) and the ability to customize that default lockscreen layout.
 Apps are also able to pass in custom layouts or disable it completely and roll their own.

 ```java
 public class LockscreenManager extends BaseSubManager {